abadonna/defold-mesh-binary/README.md

 ## Usage
 1. Use defold_mesh_bin.py to export scene from Blender (tested only in 3.0.0)
 2. Add def-mesh/binary.go into the scene and set all textures you need
-3. Send "load_mesh" message with path to binary file in custom resources
+3. Send "load_mesh" message with path to binary file in custom resources and path to texture folder
 4. For transparent materials, add "trans" predicate and render it after "model" predicate:
 ````
 	render.set_depth_mask(false)